 Rise Group Announces Leadership and Organizational Updates

-LONDON—Rise WIB and Rise AV advocacy groups that champion gender diversity and professional development in the broadcast and AV sectors have announced key leadership updates and organizational changes that they said will help them expand their reach and impact across the industry and around the globe.
+LONDON—Rise WIB and Rise AV, advocacy groups that champion gender diversity and professional development in the broadcast and AV sectors, have announced key leadership updates and organizational changes that they said will help them expand their reach and impact across the industry and worldwide.

-A company limited by guarantee does not have shareholders so the current Non-Executive Directors, will be appointed as guarantors and form the Leadership Board.
-The new company structure will be fully operational from April 2026, aligning with the start of the organization’s new financial year.
+A company limited by guarantee does not have shareholders, so Rise’s current nonexecutive directors will be named as guarantors to form its leadership board.
+The new structure will be fully operational from April 2026, aligning with the start of the organization’s new financial year.

-In addition, the Rise Group announced that Jon Sidwick is joining its Leadership Board.
+In addition, the Rise Group announced that Jon Sidwick will join its leadership board.

-Rise said that Sidwick brings extensive experience and is a respected voice from across the professional AV industry, strengthening Rise AV’s ability to drive equality, inclusion, and career development within this dynamic field.
+Rise said that Sidwick brings extensive experience and is a respected pro AV industry voice, which strengthens Rise AV’s ability to drive equality, inclusion, and career development in the field.

-Sidwick joins existing Leadership Team members, Nicki Fisher, Sadie Groom, Samantha Harrison, Claire Da Silva, Namata Sahmah, Tim Williams and Charlotte Wheeler who represent key areas of the broadcast and media technology landscape, helping to ensure Rise’s initiatives continue to serve all parts of the industry.
+He joins existing Leadership Team members Nicki Fisher, Sadie Groom, Samantha Harrison, Claire Da Silva, Namata Sahmah, Tim Williams and Charlotte Wheeler, who represent key areas of the broadcast and media technology landscape, helping to ensure Rise’s initiatives continue to serve all parts of the industry.

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.

-Rise WIB also announced that Nicki Fisher will be stepping down as UK Chapter Advisory Board Lead, with Abigail Hughes, director of sales operations for global partnerships, ITV Studios, taking on the role.
-Nicki’s leadership and dedication have been instrumental in the growth of Rise and the organization looks forward to Abigail continuing this momentum into 2026.
+Rise WIB also announced that Nicki Fisher will be stepping down as U.K. chapter advisory board lead, with Abigail Hughes, director of sales operations for global partnerships, ITV Studios, taking on the role.

-Rise WIB will also exhibit for the first time at NAB New York and both Rise AV and Rise WIB will exhibit at ISE 2026, continuing its mission to advocate for diversity and inclusion on an international stage.
-Following the success of the Rise AV UK mentoring program, the next chapter will launch in 2026 in APAC.
-Rise WIB will also be launching its eighth chapter in Canada with further territory growth planned for 2026.
+Rise WIB will also exhibit for the first time at NAB Show New York and both Rise AV and Rise WIB will exhibit at ISE 2026, continuing its mission to advocate for diversity and inclusion on an international stage.
+Following the success of the Rise AV U.K. mentoring program, the next chapter will launch in 2026 in APAC.
+Rise WIB will also launch its eighth chapter in Canada with further territory growth planned for 2026.

 George Winslow is the senior content producer for TV Tech.
 He has written about the television, media and technology industries for nearly 30 years for such publications as Broadcasting & Cable, Multichannel News and TV Tech.
 Over the years, he has edited a number of magazines, including Multichannel News International and World Screen, and moderated panels at such major industry events as NAB and MIP TV.
 He has published two books and dozens of encyclopedia articles on such subjects as the media, New York City history and economics.